shariqahmad04/Knes381/readme.md

 Here is a link to [Google](www.google.com)

-Below should be a cool image of Vegito.
+Below should be a cool image of Vegito. :sunglasses: :sunglasses:
 ![Vegito](https://i.ytimg.com/vi/hh6LN8uwytE/maxresdefault.jpg)

 Inspirational quote: